 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email AND/OR post with information, news, and offers on our products AND/OR services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the Data Protection Legislation and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.
 We will always obtain your express opt-in consent before sharing your personal data with third parties for marketing purposes and you will be able to opt-out at any time.

 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Using data minimisation policy, your personal data will be pseudonymised upon request to delete or close the account.
-After the minimum legal retention period, all of your data will be deleted as per industry standards.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

 |Type of Data||How Long We Keep It|